Tranquility Bay

-Tranquility Bay was a residential treatment facility affiliated with World Wide Association of Specialty Programs and Schools (WWASPS), located in Calabash Bay, Saint Elizabeth Parish, Jamaica.
+Tranquility Bay was an abusive residential treatment facility affiliated with World Wide Association of Specialty Programs and Schools (WWASPS), located in Calabash Bay, Saint Elizabeth Parish, Jamaica.
 The facility operated from 1997 to 2009 and received notoriety for its harsh and often abusive treatment of its students, eventually shutting down in 2009 after allegations of child abuse came to light through lawsuits and highly publicized student testimonies.
+The adolescents reported violence to their parents, only to be ignored.

 History

 The director was Jay Kay, a college dropout with no training in child development who ran a mini-mart in San Diego, and who is son of WWASPS president Ken Kay.
 The cost for one child ranged from $25,000 to $40,000 a year.
 Tranquility Bay was generally acknowledged as the toughest of the WWASPS schools.
 As with other WWASPS facilities, Tranquility Bay has been the subject of much controversy, including allegations of torture, unsanitary living conditions, unqualified employees, and denial of medical care; these claims have been the subject of multiple lawsuits from former Tranquility Bay residents.

+In 1998 was the focus of a legal case after neighbors of a family reported parents to police for kidnapping and false imprisonment by sending him to Tranquility Bay.
+Judge Ken Kawaichi denied the writ of habeas corpus due to lack of evidence of abuse at Tranquility bay.

 Tranquility Bay stated that it was dedicated to helping parents who are having difficulty with their children, whether they are doing drugs, breaking the law, or being disobedient or disrespectful.
 In 2003, Kay said "if I have kids, and they start giving me a problem, well, they are going straight in the program.
 If I had to, I'd pull the trigger without hesitation"; however, in 1999, Kay (who at that time was not working for WWASPS) said that the Tranquility Bay staff were "untrained", without "credentials of any kind", and that Tranquility Bay "could be leading these kids to long-term problems that we don't have a clue about because we're not going about it in the proper way".

 Children as young as 12 were admitted to Tranquility Bay, for reasons ranging from drug use to conflicts with a new stepmother.
 From 2002 to 2005 the Government of the Cayman Islands sent some delinquent youth to Tranquility Bay; the government funded the students as they were located in Tranquility Bay.

+On the 7th of December 2004 the British Broadcasting Company aired a program on BBC Two called Locked in Paradise.

 Tranquility Bay was shut down in January 2009, after the case of Isaac Hersh gained national media and political attention and years of alleged abuse and torture came to light.
 Many politicians, including Hillary Clinton, were involved in Isaac's release.